 - Cameron Mitchell of late Stargate SG-1 is technically old enough for his, but at his age, he would need to have joined at 18 and then been promoted as soon as he was eligible every time, and even then, some of them would have to be field promotions, making it really unlikely.
 He is selected to command the pre-eminent SG team, so the implication is he's just that good.
 Got Lampshaded once with a throwaway joke about Mitchell being O'Neil's son via Time Travel, with explicit nepotism being responsible for his advancement.
-The people telling him this were probably just messing with him.
+The people telling him this were (probably) just messing with him.

 - On the DVD of Stargate SG-1 there is mention of an episode featuring the actual Air Force chief of staff at the time of the show's filming.
 Richard Dean Anderson asked him if he had colonels as disruptive and irreverent as his character, Jack O'Neill.
 The man's reply?
 "Nah, I have worse".
 So much for disruptiveness being an obstacle to promotion.

 - General Melchett from Blackadder Goes Forth is grossly incompetent, being a deliberate example of the "lions led by donkeys" opinion of the British forces in World War I. The others are probably at their correct ranks: Captain Darling is a competent soldier, Baldrick is a private and therefore cannot be any lower ranked, and Upper-Class Twit George probably joined as a lieutenant and was never promoted.
 Blackadder, having been an officer for over 15 years by 1917, should have been a major and not captain by seniority alone, though he could still have commanded a company in the trenches.
 In the last episode, we learn that Sergeant Blackadder, the Hero of Moboto Gorge (where we killed all the peace-loving pigmies and stole all their fruit), wasn't promoted to officer until the war.